abdulghani/blissful-ignorance/notes.md

 the idea to outlive collapse calcifies as competition, and evolution

 which suggests that there's ceiling of density, become symbolic singularity

+which indicates dense ideas reads as symbolic singularity